geoffmcl/qtimageviewer/README.md

 cmake --build . --config Release
 and it should be done.

+Have also built and run it in Ubuntu linux 14.04 using
+$ cd build
+$ cmake ..
+$ make

+The beauty of CMake is that it supports a wide range of 'native' build formats, as does qmake...

 ## Runtime

 Naturally the full set of Qt runtime DLLS must be available in the PATH environment